Harry Kalas: Other ventures

 In addition to his work with the Phillies and NFL Films, Kalas called various sports over the years for the Mutual Broadcasting System, CBS Radio, and Westwood One Radio (including the NFL, MLB, college basketball, and Notre Dame football).
 Kalas joined Dennis Green to call the 1985 Aloha Bowl between Alabama and USC.
 For many years, he narrated the "Alcoa Fantastic Finishes" in-game highlights spots, for use during NFL telecasts.
 His voice was used for narration of WLVT-TV's documentary on the Lehigh-Lafayette Rivalry, produced in 2004.
 Kalas also lent his voice to NFL Network's game telecasts, reading sponsor plugs during commercial breaks.
 He was replaced by Pat Summerall after his death.

 Along with Joe Kapp, Kalas called the 1982 Liberty Bowl...the last game of Paul "Bear" Bryant's career and his 323rd victory.

-Kalas also lent his voice to the commercials for the movie Leatherheads, as well as commercials for the Campbell Soup Company (including Campbell's Chunky Soup), GMC Truck, Sega Genesis Sports Games, Coors Light, and others.
+Kalas also lent his voice to the commercials for the movie Leatherheads, as well as commercials for the Campbell Soup Company, including Campbell's Chunky Soup, GMC Truck, Sega Genesis Sports Games, Coors Light, and others.

 Kalas provided the recorded voice-over for much of the self-guided tours at the United States Mint in Philadelphia and the Gateway Arch in St. Louis.
+He did voicework for the 1995 and 1996 St. Louis Rams highlights.

 He also narrated/commentated Animal Planet's Puppy Bowls I-V from 2005 to 2009.
 Puppy Bowl VI was dedicated in his memory.

 He also made an appearance on the song "Rain Delay" by the Philadelphia-based rock group Marah.